Solving inverse problems using conditional invertible neural networks: Application

 where, $\tau = 1/2\sigma^2_{\bm{\theta}}$ and the Jacobian determinant $J_{i} = \operatorname{det}\left(\frac{\partial( f_{\theta}(\bm{x}^{(i)},\tilde{\bm{y}}^{(i)}))}{\partial \bm{x}^{(i)}}\right)$.
 The training process is shown in Fig.~\ref{fig:loss_fig}(a).
 Here, the $L_2$ regularization is implemented using PyTorch optimizers~\cite{paszke2017automatic} by providing the weight decay value ($\tau$).
 As illustrated in Algorithm~\ref{algo_train}, the Jacobian for each invertible block is calculated separately using Eq.~(\ref{Jacobian}) and then summed over all the blocks.
 Therefore, the determinant of the Jacobian in Eq.~(\ref{loss_eq}) is computed as the summation of all the individual determinants of the Jacobians in the flow model.

 The minimization of the above regularized loss function makes it feasible to compute the solution of the inverse problem of interest.
 Regularization is introduced in multiple ways both explicitly (in terms of the prior parameter model) but also implicitly via the conditioning process.
-Recall that the sparse observations are mapped during training to higher-resolution features at multiple scales using the conditional network.
-This in principle conditions the training process as if we had smooth observations in the whole domain.
-Similarly, once the model is trained, the upscaling of the given observation data in the inverse problem aid us in computing the conditional density $p(\bm{x}|\bm{y})$ and recovering the unknown high-dimensional input field.
+Recall that the sparse observations using the conditioning network are mapped hierarchically during training to higher-size features all the way up to the problem domain size.
+This conditions the training process with smooth observations over the domain of each feature.
+Similarly, once the model is trained, the given observation data in the inverse problem are lifted in a continuous fashion to the size of each feature and eventually over the whole domain.
+This has implicitly a regularizing effect allowing us in computing the conditional density $p(\bm{x}|\bm{y})$ and recovering the unknown high-dimensional input field.
 For example, in the $2$-D case, given the $8 \times 8$ pressure/saturation observations at specific locations of the domain, we upscale this incomplete information to $16 \times 16$, $ 32 \times 32 $ and $64 \times 64$, respectively.